 - Open an existing ticket from that request.
 What does an agent need to see when they are working on this ticket?

 - Make a note of the ticket forms and macros the agent needs to see.

 - What apps should you emphasize?

 - How can a streamlined layout help the agent’s workflow?

 This process should help you arrive at the specific request type for a workspace, the feature set tied to this workspace, and the set of conditions that would apply to the workspace.
 The order and elements of how you get to your specific task will vary depending on your industry and company organization.
 See example below.

 - Request type: In this example, the teams are heavily influenced by the region that they work in.
 Their processes differ based on region.
 The specific workspace they want to create is for damaged video products sold in North America.

-Feature set: After you focus on the request type, open a ticket within that request type.
-Then, map out which apps, ticket fields and macros are important for this request type.
+- Feature set: After you focus on the request type, open a ticket within that request type.
+Then, map out which apps, ticket fields, macros, and layout are important for this request type.